|(a) Each licensee shall meet the Continuing Education

 and supporting records for credits claimed not later than 30 days

-known address as shown by the Board's records.
-Failure to timely submit
+as shown by the Board's records.
+Failure to timely submit a CEP certification

 (3) A licensee must satisfy CEP requirements.
 Failure